xeome/notes.xeome.dev/content/notes/Emulating Cortex A72.md

 ---
 title: Emulating Cortex A72
-date updated: 2022-09-09 01:12
+date updated: 2023-01-22 01:58
 ---

-# Starting out (Preparing for emulation)
+# Introduction

+This document provides a step-by-step guide on how to emulate Cortex A72 using a Debian RasPi4 image.
+Please note that this is not intended for production.
+Use at your own risk.

+## Prerequisites

+- A Linux or macOS (I haven't tried this on MacOS) system
+- `wget` to download the Debian RasPi4 image
+- `xz` to decompress the image
+- `fdisk` to determine the starting sector number
+- `qemu-img` to convert the image to qcow2
+- `nano` or any other text editor of your choice to edit the fstab file

+# Preparation

-- Create a Project directory.
+### Create a Project directory

+Create a directory to store the project files:

 ```sh
 $ mkdir rpi_image
 $ cd rpi_image
 ```

-- Download and decompress the Debian RasPi4 image.
+### Download and decompress the Debian RasPi4 image

+Download the Debian RasPi4 image and decompress it:

 ```sh
 $ wget https://raspi.debian.net/tested/20220808_raspi_4_bookworm.img.xz
 $ xz --decompress 20220808_raspi_4_bookworm.img.xz
 ```

+### Determine the starting sector number

-- Using `fdisk`, determine the starting sector number.
+Using `fdisk`, determine the starting sector number of the image:

 ```sh
 $ fdisk -l 20220808_raspi_4_bookworm.img
 ```

+This will give you output similar to this:

 ```
 Disk 20220808_raspi_4_bookworm.img: 1,95 GiB, 2097152000 bytes, 4096000 sectors